peeyushsrj/peeyushsrj.github.io/about.md

 > 42 is the answer, Ask a Right Question!

-Hello, my name is Peeyush Singh.
-Living as a open minded human, who mostly indulge himself in computer technologies.
-But apart from this, you can find him socializing, driving crazy and sometimes car, quoting poems, talking about sci-fi, listening to piano music 🎸.
+Hello, my name is Peeyush Singh and I work as a Lead Engineer at Exactspace Pvt.
+Ltd. I am a open minded human, who wants to sustain a good life, helping out people by building karma and leaving small carbon food print.
+I spend most of my time with my work, followed by tinkering/building cool things, friends (via call), watching sci-fi or randomly roaming across!

 📍 Jaipur, India

-**AIM** is to have a greater understanding of reality.
-Secondary is to genuinely help fellows, who don't know how to do it yet!

 <!--to maximize challening and useful work, with competetive credits.
 Thus progressively moving towards Unknown, great minds, captain and a selfless being.-->

-**PROFESSION** Develops, Backend, Sofware, Scaling, Security ...
-[Angelist](https://angel.co/u/peeyush-singh-1)

 <!-- solving via trees, divide an conquery any problems around me-->